Ely-S/ely-s.github.io/_posts/2016-1-22-rademacher.markdown

 ### Other tools

 Rademacher Complexity is a good tool for model selection and controlling over-fitting in classification scenarios.
 It's great because it directly estimates $E_{out}$ without a test set.

-There are some other approaches you could take to estimate $E_{out}$.

-[2] If you did the same thing using normally distributed variables, it's called the Gaussian Complexity.
+* If you did the same thing using normally distributed variables, it's called the Gaussian Complexity [2].

-You can compute a similar estimate by [permuting the labels of the training data](http://www.cs.rpi.edu/~magdon/ps/conference/PermCompNIPS2010.pdf).
+* You can compute a similar estimate by [permuting the labels of the training data](http://www.cs.rpi.edu/~magdon/ps/conference/PermCompNIPS2010.pdf).
 It works for regression as well as classification.
 It's called the permutation estimate and has an associated bound called the Permutation Bound [3].

 > Confusion Matrix, new music video *Probably Approximately Correct* goes viral